gcallah/JohnGray/papers/callahan.md

 Gray's treatment of abortion is symptomatic of this problem.
 In discussing "fundamentalists," he treats one mark of fundamentalism as talking about "the right to life" (2000, p.
 14).
 (And Gray actually puts the phrase in scare quotes.)
-Now, no less a prominent liberal than [GREEN??] saw the criminalization of abortion as a great victory of liberalism.
+But it is not obvious why this is not itself the very sort of universal good Gray already acknowledged.
+For instance, the great liberal philosopher T.H.
+Green declared such a right a modern advance, writing of how, in the ancient world, "the exposure of children was everywhere practiced... a practice in strong contrast with the principal of modern law that even a child in the womb has a right to live" (Green 1986, p.
+119).
-For the "fundamentalists" who wish to see abortion banned, their aim, as they see it, is certainly pro-autonomy: the right to autonomy of the fetus is most definitely wiped out by killing it.
+For the "fundamentalists" who wish to see abortion banned, their aim, as they understand it, is certainly pro-autonomy: the right to autonomy of the fetus is most definitely wiped out by killing it.
 Gray might argue that the fetus is not a person, and thus has no such rights.
 But that just illustrates that there is no consensus on vital points that Gray assumes we can agree upon to establish his *modus vivendi*.